CaptainCrowbar/unicorn-lib/unicorn/lexer.md

 The lexer class.
-Normally this will be used by first adding a number of user defined lexical rules through the `exact()`, `match()`, and `custom()` functions, then applying the lexer to a subject string through the function call operator.
+Normally this will be used by first adding a number of user defined lexical rules through the `exact()`, `match()`, and `custom()` functions, then applying the lexer to a subject string through one of the function call operators.
+The first version of the function call returns a pair of iterators that can be used to step through the token stream; the second generates the complete token list at once.

 The constructor that takes a `flags` argument accepts a bitmask of regular expression flags, and adds them to any regex pattern later supplied through